-- An employer, relevant director, chief executive officer or approved trustee who fails to comply with the MPFSO. - A scheme member who provides false information on their claim in order to make an early withdrawal of mandatory provident fund (MPF) benefits. - A self-employed person who fails to become a member of a registered scheme or to make full and timely contribution payments.
+- An employer, relevant director, chief executive officer or approved trustee who fails to comply with the MPFSO. - A scheme member who provides false information on their claim in order to make an early withdrawal of mandatory provident fund (MPF) benefits. - A self-employed person who fails to become, or continue to be, a member of a registered scheme or to make full and timely contribution payments.